Nokeo08/standardsbot/README.md

 * Heidelberg Catechism
 * Belgic Confession of Faith
 * Westminster Confession of Faith
+* London Baptist Confession of Faith
+* 39 Articles of Religion

 #### Westminster Larger Catechism

 The format of the Westminster Larger Catechism query is this:

 ```[Westminster (or W) Larger (or L) Catechism (or C) ##]```

-You can write the whole words out or just use the first letter, aswell as mix and match words and letters.
+You can write the whole words out or just use the first letter, as well as mix and match words and letters.
 I have ignored spacing between words and letters and it is case insensitive.

 ```[w LarGerc ##]```

-The apove example is valid.
+The above  example is valid.
 It just looks stupid.
 As for the ```##``` portion of the query.
 This is a comma demimited list of numbers and/or number ranges in the form of ```a-b``` where ```a``` is strictly less than ```b```.
 For example:

 ```[WLC 1, 2, 5-8]```